-The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations.
+The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children.

-All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct), child protection policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping Children Safe in Education part 1 and annex A.
+All staff receive information about the school's safeguarding arrangements, the school's Safeguarding Statement, Staff Behaviour Policy (Code of Conduct), Child Protection Policy, the role and names of the Designated Safeguarding Lead and their deputy(ies), and Keeping Children Safe in Education part 1 and annex A.

-All staff receive safeguarding and child protection training at induction in line with advice from Surrey Safeguarding Children's Board which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually.
+All staff receive safeguarding and child protection training at induction in line with advice from Children's Safeguarding Partnership which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually.